PAST EVENTS

 Shadows from the Valley of Death: Following the Evidence from Babyn Yar and Incorporating Jewish Responses

 Dr. Dean examined the complex history of the Babyn Yar ravine, where more than 33,000 Jewish men, women, and children were shot by units of the German SS and Police in just two days.
-Incorporating new research and images from the 3-D model constructed by the Babyn Yar Holocaust Memorial Center (BYHMC), the presentation will reconstruct the landscape as it existed on September 29-30, 1941, and describe the route taken by the Jews into the ravine.
-Using numerous witness testimonies and key photographic images, Dr. Dean will discuss reactions among Kyiv’s Jews, acts of escape along the way, and the fate of Jewish property in the city.
+Incorporating new research and images from the 3-D model constructed by the Babyn Yar Holocaust Memorial Center (BYHMC), the presentation reconstructs the landscape as it existed on September 29-30, 1941, and describes the route taken by the Jews into the ravine.
+Using numerous witness testimonies and key photographic images, Dr. Dean discussed reactions among Kyiv’s Jews, acts of escape along the way, and the fate of Jewish property in the city.

 The Nazi confiscation of Jewish cultural property and Jewish cultural resistance